How to Achieve the Perfect Lie-in

 7. Try morning meditation or stretches

 A slow stretch or light meditation in bed can gently wake up your body while keeping your mind calm.
-Try lying on your back and stretching your arms overhead, rolling your shoulders, or breathing exercises.
-These not only can bring mindfulness into your morning, but you’ll be waking up on the right side of the bed, creating intentions as the day goes on.
+Try lying on your back and stretching your arms overhead, rolling your shoulders, or doing breathing exercises.
+These simple habits can bring mindfulness into your morning and help you start the day on a positive note, setting clear intentions as the day unfolds.

 Related: Why Does Stretching Feel So Good In The Morning?